Career options beyond academia

 When considering future career options, it can help to start by looking at yourself: your interests, your values and what really makes you tick.
 This can then help you to evaluate and narrow down your options.
 Any feedback, report or results that you get from taking a self-assessment exercise can also be a useful starting point for a one-to-one career guidance appointment.

-• Completing the 'What matters to you?' section of our PGR Careers Beyond Academia Canvas course could also help you to identify what 'bits of yourself' you want to be using in your future work
+• Completing the 'What matters to you?' section of our PGR Careers Beyond Academia Canvas course can also help you to identify yoru prferences and priorities for your next steps.

 • For a more in-depth e-learning course to help you think things through, you can join the 'Career Management for Early Career Academic Researchers' course on FutureLearn, developed by the universities of Glasgow, Edinburgh and Sheffield.